Basics of Plasma Cutting Buying Guide

 Basics of Plasma Cutting

-Plasma cutting is a method of cutting through electrically conductive materials using an accelerated jet of hot plasma.
-Standard materials cut with a plasma torch include steel, stainless steel, aluminium, brass, and copper, although other conductive metals may also be cut.
-This technique is widely used in various industries, including automotive repair and restoration, industrial construction, and metal fabrication.
-Plasma cutting is favoured for its high speed and precision.
+Plasma cutting is a process- that utilizes hot plasma to cut through electrically -conductive materials.
+Standard materials that can be cut with a plasma torch include steel, stainless steel, aluminum, brass, and copper, but other conductive metals can also be cut.
+Plasma cutting is used in automotive repair, restoration, industrial construction, and metal fabrication.
+It is preferred due to its speed and accuracy.

 How Plasma Cutting Works

-1. Electrical Conductivity: Only electrically conductive fabrics can be cut using plasma.
+1. Electrical Conductivity: Plasma can only be used to cut electrically conductive fabrics.
 The process relies on the material’s ability to conduct electricity to form the plasma arc.

 2. Ionization: Gas is ionized to create plasma.
 The ionized gas is electrically conductive and completes the circuit between the torch and the workpiece.